studio1902/statamic-peak-docs/docs/features/stacks.md

 You can also use arbitrary values and modifiers like `stack-[5px] md:stack-16`.
 These utilities can of course also be used outside of page builder blocks.

 Read more on stacks in [this post](https://1902.studio/journal/stack-utilities-to-space-page-builder-blocks).

+## Collapse
+If two siblings with the class `stack-collapse` follow each other in a stack, their margins will collapse.